stchan/PdfScribe/README.md

 * ****AskUserForOutputFilename**** - set value to *true* if you want PdfScribe to ask the user where to save the PDF.
 * ****OutputFile**** - if there is a constant filename you want the PDF to be saved to, set its value here.
 Environment variables can be used.
 PdfScribe will overwrite each time.
 This setting is ignored if  **AskUserForOutputFilename** is set to *true*.
 Note that a literal % character cannot be used even though it is legal in a Windows filename.
 * ****OpenAfterCreating**** - set value to *true* if you want the PDF automatically opened with the default viewer.
 This setting is ignored if the file extension is not .PDF
+* ****UsePrintTitleAsOutputFileName**** - set value to *true* if you want to auto save as input file name for output file name (output folder use OutputFile's Folder Path).
+AskUserForOutputFilename = false, OutputFile should have value

 ## Known Issues
 * Check repo [issues](https://github.com/stchan/PdfScribe/issues) for the latest.